 What to be aware of when having a skin piercing treatment

-Anyone carrying out skin piercing for financial gain and their premises where they operate need to be registered with the Council.
+Anyone who carries out skin piercing for financial gain and their premises where they operate need to be registered with the Council.
 This ensures that the skin piercing is carried out safely and under hygienic conditions.

 Check a business